8891689/keccak256-avx2/README.md

-# High-Performance Keccak-256 AVX2 Implementation
+# C/C++ GHigh-Performance Keccak-256 AVX2 Implementation

 This is a Keccak-256 hash function library written in C, specifically designed for achieving extreme computational speed.
 It has been deeply optimized by leveraging the AVX2 instruction set found in modern CPUs.